 Pelvic congestion syndrome can have a devastating effect on young mothers returning to work because it causes pain and suffering.
 Without proper treatment, these women may take more time off work, which adversely affects their careers and other aspects of their lives.
-South Texas Vein Institute offers solutions for patients suffering from vein-related issues.
+DHR Health Vein Institute offers solutions for patients suffering from vein-related issues.

 What Causes Pelvic Congestion Syndrome?

 The condition occurs as a result of overworked valves in the ovarian vein due to increased blood flow during and after pregnancy.
 These valves allow blood to flow backward via the veins, which can lead to the development of the blood pooling in the veins, causing pelvic congestion syndrome.
 This condition is prevalent in young women with two or more children.

 Severe pain around the pelvis and the lower abdomen is the most serious symptom associated with the condition.
 Although the pain usually occurs on one side of the body, it can also develop on both sides concurrently.